Recent GST Case Laws 2022|GST Case laws of December 2022

 Counsel Name : Mr. Gyan Shankar, Advocate

-Fact of the Case: This petition has been filed for quashing of order dated 06.03.2021 and 06.02.2021 passed by the respondent no. 6 namely The Assistant Commissioner of State Taxes, Saharsa Circle, Sahara in Reference No. 1820 and Reference No. ZD100221005021T respectively as also summary of order dated 06.02.2021 passed in GST DRC-07 for the period 2019-20.
-The order is ex parte in nature.
+Fact of the Case: The petitioner has filed a petition to quash the order dated 06.03.2021 and 06.02.2021 passed by respondent no. 6, The Assistant Commissioner of State Taxes, Saharsa Circle, Sahara in Reference No. 1820 and Reference No. ZD100221005021T respectively, as well as the summary of the order dated 06.02.2021 passed in GST DRC-07 for the period 2019-20, which is ex parte in nature.

 In favor of : Assesse